Lowest Mortgage Rate in Canada. Starting from 1.99%

 If you miss your renewal date, not only could you pay more, but you may not have enough time to make changes you may need for your upcoming term — like a refinance to take out more funds, or switching your mortgage to another lender to save some cash.

-Here's how long you actually need, why you should allow more time for your renewal decision, and what happens if your renewal date lapses.
+Here's how long you ideally need, why you should allow time for your renewal decision, and what happens if your renewal date lapses.

 Your personal renewal alarm clock.

-We make it easy to schedule your renewal reminder, so that you get a notification when it's your time to start the process.
+We make it easy to schedule your renewal reminder, notifying you when it's your time to start the process.
 Set your renewal alarm here!

 What renewal??
 Keep track of your term's end.